Market Segmentation Trees: Literature Review

 There have been several non-tree-based approaches proposed in the literature for jointly performing market segmentation and response modeling.
 One of the most popular approaches is the latent-class multinomial logit model (LC-MNL) originally proposed by \citet{kamakura1989probabilistic}.
-The LC-MNL model assumes the existence of $K$ different market segments (with the value of $K$ chosen by the practitioner), with each segment having a separate MNL for modeling response behavior.
-In \citet{kamakura1989probabilistic}, all customers are modeled as having the same segment-membership probabilities; \citet{gupta1994using} and \citet{kamakura1994concomitant} extend the LC-MNL model to allow the segment-membership probabilities to be a function of customer-specific features, specifically in the following manner:
+The LC-MNL model creates $K$ different market segments, each one with a separate MNL for modeling response behavior; customers are assigned segment-membership probabilities which may be a function of customer-specific features.
+MSTs provide a more interpretable market segmentation in that each user is in exactly one segment, rather than probabilistically in each segment.
+Finally, LC-MNL models are typically fit using Expectation-Maximization (EM) methods which are known to be prohibitively slow on large datasets \citep{jagabathula2020conditional}.